Sphingomyelin

-Sphingomyelin (SPH, /ˌsfɪŋɡouˈmaɪəlɪn/) is a type of sphingolipid found in animal cell membranes, especially in the membranous myelin sheath that surrounds some nerve cell axons.
+Sphingomyelin (SM, /ˌsfɪŋɡouˈmaɪəlɪn/) is a type of sphingolipid found in animal cell membranes, especially in the membranous myelin sheath that surrounds some nerve cell axons.
 It usually consists of phosphocholine and ceramide, or a phosphoethanolamine head group; therefore, sphingomyelins can also be classified as sphingophospholipids.
-In humans, SPH represents ~85% of all sphingolipids, and typically makes up 10–20 mol % of plasma membrane lipids.
+In humans, SM represents ~85% of all sphingolipids, and typically makes up 10–20 mol % of plasma membrane lipids.

 Sphingomyelin was first isolated by German chemist Johann L.W.
 Thudicum in the 1880s.
 The structure of sphingomyelin was first reported in 1927 as N-acyl-sphingosine-1-phosphorylcholine.
 Sphingomyelin content in mammals ranges from 2 to 15% in most tissues, with higher concentrations found in nerve tissues, red blood cells, and the ocular lenses.
 Sphingomyelin has significant structural and functional roles in the cell.
 It is a plasma membrane component and participates in many signaling pathways.
 The metabolism of sphingomyelin creates many products that play significant roles in the cell.